 CYA courses are rigorous and require serious academic work however we recognize that students come from diverse backgrounds and institutions with varying experience in the subjects they will be studying at CYA.
 All CYA courses are designed for upper-level undergraduates, and may be taken at two levels -- three-hundred level and four-hundred level.

+Three-hundred level courses are designed as a first exposure to the subject, and are of general interest and wide in scope.
+Some three-hundred-level courses, particularly in Ancient Greek Studies, require students have some background in the subject, as indicated in their description.
 Qualified students can opt to take any three-hundred-level courses at the four-hundred level by formally declaring their intention to do so and completing reading and writing assignments similar in size and scope to those expected in four-hundred-level courses.

 The semesters listed for each course indicate when the course is usually offered.
 The schedule may be altered before the beginning of the semester.
 Final course offerings and schedules for fall and spring semesters are posted in May and November respectively.

 Unless required by the home institution, Modern Greek Language courses are not mandatory but are strongly recommended.
 The vast majority of CYA students enroll in first semester Modern Greek.
-For students who have taken Modern Greek before coming to Athens, CYA offers a range of language classes from Beginners II (second semester of first year) to Advanced II (second semester of third year).
-For those who wish to take Modern Greek beyond the introductory level and whose needs are not met by the regular courses offered, CYA may provide additional classes if there is sufficient demand.
+For students who have taken Modern Greek before coming to Athens, we offer a range of language classes from Beginners II (second semester of first year) to Advanced II (second semester of third year).
+For those who wish to take Modern Greek beyond the introductory level and whose needs are not met by the regular courses offered, we may provide additional classes if there is sufficient demand.
 Please contact the Academic Director for further information.